Daij-Djan/DDUtils/README.md

 <li><b>UIImage+DDBadge [ios]</b> - Category on UIImage that returns a badged copy of an image.
 The look of the badge is customizable to a certain degree

 <li><b>UIImage+DefaultImage</b> - Category on UIImage to easily get the Current App's Default image (the correct version for the Current Device)

+<li><b>DDTextField [ios + demo]</b> - Interesting compound class that provides a common interface for single-line UITextFields and multi-line UITextViews.
+A Demo showing some differently configured textfields is included. (and the class shows how IBDesignable and IBInspectable works)
 </ul>

 <br/>